VeniceUnleashed/VU-Docs/content/modding/custom-ui.md

 ### `WebUI.Call('EnableKeyboard')`

 Enables keyboard input for this frame.
 This means that any key inputs will be sent to the WebUI.
+This also brings the frame to the front and shows it if it's hidden.

 ### `WebUI.Call('DisableKeyboard')`

 Disables keyboard input and returns control to the game.

+### `WebUI.Call('ResetKeyboard')`

+Resets the keyboard input to its expected in-game state.

 ### `WebUI.Call('EnableMouse')`

 Enables mouse input for this frame.
 This will show a cursor in-game and any mouse input will be passed to the WebUI.
+This also brings the frame to the front and shows it if it's hidden.

 ### `WebUI.Call('DisableMouse')`

 Disables mouse input and returns control to the game.

-### `WebUI.Call('RestoreInput')`
+### `WebUI.Call('ResetMouse')`

-Restores mouse and keyboard input to its expected in-game state.
+Resets the mouse input to its expected in-game state.

+### `WebUI.Call('Hide')`

+Hides the WebUI frame.

+### `WebUI.Call('Show')`

+Shows the WebUI frame.

 ## Communicating with VeniceEXT